-I grew up in the north of Ireland – ‘Northern Ireland’ – during ‘Troubles’ in the late 1960s and early 1970’s.
+I grew up in the north of Ireland – ‘Northern Ireland’ – during the ‘Troubles’ in the late 1960s and early 1970’s.
 The experience taught me at first hand the damage religious dogma and conflicting cultural loyalties can cause.

 As a young man I traveled and worked widely in Europe and the Middle East.
 I trained in hotel management in England and Switzerland and in my early career worked in business management in hotels, in retailing and property development in the UK and Europe.
 Through this I acquired extensive experience of the corporate world – public relations, media communications, business marketing and social marketing.